Mitsui: Edo period origins

-In time, the gofukuya division separated from Mitsui, and is now called Mitsukoshi.
+In time, the gofukuya division separated from Mitsui, and became Mitsukoshi.
 Traditionally, gofukuyas provided products made to order; a visit was made to the customer's house (typically a person of high social class or who was successful in business), an order taken, then fulfilled.
 The system of accountancy was called "margin transaction".
 Mitsui changed this by producing products first, then selling them directly at his shop for cash.
-At the time, this was an unfamiliar mode of operation in Japan.
+This was then an unfamiliar mode of operation in Japan.
 Even as the shop began providing dry goods to the government of the city of Edo, cash sales were not yet a widespread business practice.

-At about this time, Edo's government had struck a business deal with Osaka.
+Edo's government had struck a business deal with Osaka.
 Osaka would sell crops and other material to pay its land tax.
 The money was then sent to Edo—but moving money was dangerous in middle feudal Japan.
 In 1683, the shogunate granted permission for money exchanges (ryōgaeten) to be established in Edo.
-The Mitsui "exchange shops" facilitated transfers and mitigated that known risk.
+The Mitsui "exchange shops" facilitated transfers while mitigating risks.